 How I Can Help

-My local office is here to help you cut through government red tape – we may be able to help you retrieve backlogged veterans’ benefits, fix issues with Social Security and Medicare, get stalled passports, and much more.
+My local office is here to help you cut through government red tape.
+We may be able to help you retrieve backlogged veterans’ benefits, fix issues with Social Security and Medicare, get stalled tax refunds or passports, and much more.

 - Can we help you?

 - How can you get started if you need help?

 - Get help near you: Library Office Hours

 My local office may be able to help you if you’re having a problem with a federal government agency.
 For example, my office frequently assists veterans who are having trouble with getting their benefits, seniors who are having trouble with Social Security and Medicare, and local residents who are experiencing immigration problems.
 This type of assistance is what we call casework.